We have recently launched our Board Pioneer Pack, a resource designed to aid in board recruitment within the arts. You can download this pack here.

 Meet the members of the Stellar Quines Board:

-Sue Moody (Chair) was introduced to theatre at a very early age in her home city of Dublin-and has loved it ever since!
+Sue Moody (Chair) was introduced to theatre at a very early age in her home city of Dublin-and has loved it ever since.
 She has been involved in art-based organisations for over twenty years, primarily as a Board member of Dundee Rep for 12 years with particular responsibility for Creative Learning matters.
-She currently chairs a new charitable trust, McManus 168, promoting the work of the McManus Art Gallery and Museum in Dundee.
-She is also a long-standing member of Loadsa Weeminsingin, a Dundee based all-women singing group, and of Engender.
+Sue is also a long-standing member of Loadsa Weeminsingin, a Dundee based all-women singing group, and of Engender.
 Sue worked with and for survivors of crime for more than thirty years, as a researcher, University teacher, service provider, policy analyst and senior manager in the Scottish prosecution service.
-She chaired the Scottish Refugee Council Board between 2015 to 2018 and is currently a board member of Howard League Scotland.
+Sue currently chairs the PPT for a Lottery funded heritage project celebrating over 130 years of change making and change makers linked to Abertay University and its predecessors and sits on the Scottish Sentencing Council as an expert on victims.
+She previously chaired the Scottish Refugee Council Board between 2015 to 2018 and McManus 168.

-Elspeth MacArthur is a former Human Resources Director with a career which was based in both London and Edinburgh, and during which she worked in disability employment, in standards and quality assurance, and in higher education.
+Elspeth MacArthur (Vice Chair) is a former Human Resources Director with a career which was based in both London and Edinburgh, and during which she worked in disability employment, in standards and quality assurance, and in higher education.
 She has also held Board positions in education, in community development, and in the judicial sector.
-A thread throughout has been a life- long interest in theatre – from a seminal production of ‘Winnie the Pooh’ at the Byre Theatre in St Andrews when she was four, to the more recent realization that she has seen every one of Shakespeare’s plays at least once in live theatre productions.
+A thread throughout has been a life- long interest in theatre – from a seminal production of ‘Winnie the Pooh’ at the Byre Theatre in St Andrews when she was four, to the more recent realisation that she has seen every one of Shakespeare’s plays at least once in live theatre productions.
 She sees joining the Board of Stellar Quines as a wonderful opportunity to give something back to a world which has given so much to her, and which also reflects her continuing interests in diversity and in communities.
 Elspeth is also currently a volunteer with the Macmillan Cancer Support ‘Macmillan in Libraries’ project providing community based drop-in information/referral services in Edinburgh Libraries for anyone affected by cancer.

 Gail Preston studied English Literature and Theatre Studies at the University of Glasgow.
 Whilst there, she was artistic director of a student theatre company with a focus on promoting new writing and devised work.
 She then worked with young people in a number of companies including TAG, Scottish Opera, and Scottish Youth Theatre, before embarking on a career in teaching.
 After roles as both Principal Teacher of Drama and Faculty Head of Expressive Arts, Gail is currently Depute Head of Dalkeith High School with a broad remit which includes the support of the arts in education.